farmeroy/portfolio2.0/case-studies/sic-app.md

 # Overview
 This was a project for UK non-profit [Sick in the City](https://sicofficial.co.uk).
-This is a full stack app that contains a user facing quiz, an admin dashboard, and a database containing quiz questions, answers, feedback, and web analytic.
+This is a full stack app that contains a user facing quiz, an admin dashboard, and a database containing quiz questions, answers, feedback, and web analytics.

 For the quiz, users answer a series of survey questions regarding their workplace, receive a score and feedback,